The Top 10 Things Your Plumber Doesnt Want You to Do

 • Cat litter

-3. Dropping in Automatic Toilet Bowl Cleaner Tabs
+3. Using Automatic Toilet Bowl Cleaner Tabs

 4. Dumping Chemical Drain Cleaners

-5. Getting Rid of Grease Down Your Sink
+5. Pouring Grease Down Your Sink

 6. Turning to Your Garbage Disposal for Everything